twpayne/chezmoi/docs/FAQ.md

 Note that this will apply to all files and directories that chezmoi manages and will ensure that none of them are group writeable.
-It is not currently possible to control group writability for individual files or directories.
+It is not currently possible to control group write permissions for individual files or directories.
 Please [open an issue on GitHub](https://github.com/twpayne/chezmoi/issues/new?assignees=&labels=enhancement&template=02_feature_request.md&title=) if you need this.